CAMP-benchmark/CAMP/README.md

 ## Usage
 ### Python
 Required Python packages can be found in `requirements.txt`.
-Code is tested in Python version `3.8.5` and packages version
+Code has been tested in Python version `3.8.5` and packages version
 ```
 numpy==1.24.2
 matplotlib==3.7.1